27 Business Email Examples & Templates You Should Try in 2025

 If you’re sending content to your prospects, here’s a business email template you can use (again, from Yesware):

-- Send content from a neutral party.
-While you might be tempted to send content from your own resource library, your objective here is to show that you’ve been thinking about your prospects problems, not just promoting your business.
-An article from a respected third party that’s relevant to the prospect works better in such situations.
+• Send content from a neutral party.
+While you might be tempted to send content from your resource library, your objective here is to show that you’ve been thinking about your prospects’ problems, not just promoting your business.
+An article from a respected third party relevant to the prospect works better in such situations.

-Note how the email is short and keeps the congratulatory tone to a minimum.
+Note how the email is short and keeps the congratulatory tone minimal.
 Flattery works, but only in tiny doses.

 Your prospects have the same goal as you: to grow their businesses.